 Hot/cold, wet and dry: Desert nights can get quite chilly, other than that it can often get very hot and since dust on the road prevents windows being down, having AC in your car is well worth the extra cost.

 Costs: A little cheaper than South Africa, the main cost is fuel.
-Entry fees are about N$40 a day and double for Etosha and normally plus N$10-20 for a car.
+Entry fees are about N$40 a day and double for Etosha and normally plus N$10-30 for a car.
+The currency is pegged to the South African Rand, so when the Rand exchange rate is good (which is often of late) Namibia is great vaule.

 Money: The Namibian dollar is 1 to 1 with the South African rand which you can spend freely.
 ATMs in major cities.